 - We may collect data from you when you contact us by letter, email, telephone or through our online contact portal.
 Or from anyone you authorise to contact us on your behalf.

-Types of personal data: The personal data we aquire, retain and process form the sources stated above may include any of the following: your name and address, vehicle registration number, phone number, email address, details of the debt and the contract between you and our client, photographic evidence (in the case of a parking charge), your statements from any communications with us.
+Types of personal data: The personal data we aquire, retain and process form the sources stated above may include any of the following: your name and address, vehicle registration number, vessel name (including licence details and/or registration details), phone number, email address, details of the debt and the contract between you and our client, photographic evidence (in the case of a parking or mooring charge), your statements from any communications with us.

 Sensitive personal data: When communicating with us you may voluntarily disclose sensitive data about yourself.
 We will only use this data for debt collection purposes and only share this data internally with authorised staff or with our client if they need to be aware of this information for the purpose of debt collection.

 We may share your personal data with the following bodies:

 - Credit refence agencies to verify your contact details to ensure you receive our communications.

 - Printing and mailing service providers in order to send you letters.